pfeifferj/archlinux-s390x/README.md

-# Arch Linux s390x Port
+# Arch Linux s390x Port with Systemd

-This repository contains a **complete, working** s390x Arch Linux system with full root filesystem support that boots successfully on IBM mainframes and QEMU emulation.
+This repository contains a **complete, working** s390x Arch Linux system with **systemd support** and full root filesystem that boots successfully on IBM mainframes and QEMU emulation.

 ## Quick Start